zbray/psychic-game/README.md

 Rules: Your guesses must be letters.
 You must use your keyboard.

-Win condition: You win when you guess the same letter that the computer did.
+Win condition: If you have a guess to spend you win when you guess the same letter that the computer did.
 This will add a 1 to your win count and you can play as long as you like.

-Loss condition: You lose when you fail to guess the same letter as the computer before you run out of guesses.
+Loss condition: You lose when you run out of guesses!
 This will add a 1 to your loss count and you can play as long as you like.